kek-art/Econ_project-/README.md

 1. nonhispanicafricanamerican, hispanic and nonhispanicwhite: percentage breakdowns of ethnicity in a population
 ## Methodology

-I constructed a panel of county-level arts and analytic data.
-I used arts occupational data from the Bureau of Labor Statistics (BLS).
-My control variables, and dependent varible came from County Health Rankings (CHR) which is a project of the Robert Wood Johnson Foundation and University of Wisconsin.
-I applied several regression models to the data in order to get a better understanding of the statistical association between arts employment and county violent crime rates.
+I constructed a panel of county-level data and applied several regression models to the data in order to get a better understanding of the statistical association between arts employment and county violent crime rates.

+1. Scatter
+  1. Observe a small negative correlation (see visualizing key results)
+1. Hausman
+    1. I rejected the random effects model because there was evidence that the difference between counties were correlated with the independent variables
+1. Fixed Effects
+    1. Just Employment
+    1. Just Establishments
+    1. Both Employment and Establishments

 ## Visualizing Key Results